tjjh89017/ezio/README.md

 | 16 | 7584 | 1005 | 1454 | 0.691 |
 | 24 | 11376 | 1048 | 1992 | 0.526 |
 | 32 | 15168 | 1143 | 2203 | 0.519 |

+## Open Access Journal

+More details about EZIO design and benchmark are in [A Novel Massive Deployment Solution Based on the Peer-to-Peer Protocol](https://www.mdpi.com/2076-3417/9/2/296).

 ## Limitation